BaPSF/bapsf_motion/docs/glossary.rst

    motion exclusion
    motion exclusions
       An exclusion "layer" defined within the `~xarray.Dataset` of the
-      |MotionList|.
+      |MotionBuilder|.
 These layers are constructed by subclasses
       of `~bapsf_motion.motion_list.exclusions.base.BaseExclusion` and
       define regions in the :term:`motion space` where a probe is not allowed to be moved to.